BenMiller3/3GC3_Proj/README.md

 ## Usage
 ===========
-Clone or download the code repository
+Clone or download the code repository.
 Enter in the commandline:
 ```bash
 make